CesiumGS/3d-tiles-tools/bin/README.md

 It only sets up the Node execution environment for the application, as required as of https://docs.npmjs.com/cli/v9/configuring-npm/package-json#bin .
 Beyond that, it just includes `main.js`.

-It is copied to the `build` directory by the `package-copy` script of the `package.json`, before generating the release package (similar to https://github.com/microsoft/TypeScript/blob/main/bin )
+It is copied to the `/packages/cli/build` directory by the `package-copy` script of the `package.json`, before generating the release package (similar to https://github.com/microsoft/TypeScript/blob/main/bin )